 |Consulting Services||The construction supervision and project implementation services consultant (SMEC International Pty Ltd. in joint venture with Oriental Consultants Global Co.
 Ltd. and Pyunghwa Engineering Consultants Ltd) was recruited through quality- and cost-based selection and in accordance with ADB's Guidelines on the Use of Consultants.
 The Consultant was mobilized on 5 Oct 2015.|

-The Procurement Plan was revised in October 2016 to update the details on the procurement of goods and small civil works, which is due for advertisement in 4th quarter2016.
+The Procurement Plan was revised in October 2016 to update the details on the procurement of goods and small civil works.

 Civil works were procured following International Competitive Bidding (ICB) procedures in accordance with ADB's Procurement Guidelines.
 Jung Heung Construction Co.
 Ltd was awarded with the Km0+000 to Km25+500 package and Shwe Taung, Wika, Tokyu, STK Joint Venture was awarded the Km25+500 to Km54+450.
 Both contractors were mobilized on 19 Oct 2015

-The procurement activities for the testing facilities at MOC and Department of Highways laboratories and offices will commence on 2nd quarter 2016.
+The procurement activities for the testing facilities at MOC and Department of Highways laboratories and offices commenced in 2Q 2016.

 |Responsible ADB Department||Southeast Asia Department|